N/A

 mim vs mba

 When it comes to choosing a business degree, whether you go for a Master in Management (MiM) or a Master of Business Administration (MBA) often depends on how much work experience you have.
-It's a key piece of the puzzle that helps figure out which degree matches where you're at in your career journey.
+Your work experience often decides whether you should pursue a MiM vs MBA.
+MiM is for fresh graduates at the start of their careers, while MBA caters to professionals aiming to transition into senior roles.

 Why choose?